 Utah Math Visions

-ASSISTments has many problems from Utah Math Visions Project for high school (http://www.mathematicsvisionproject.org).
-The content is marked as being released under a Creative Common License.
+ASSISTments contains many problems from Utah Math Vision Project for high school (http://www.mathematicsvisionproject.org).
+The content is marked as being released under a Creative Commons License.

-First, for attribution this material comes from a group that called themselves the Math Vision Project.
+First, for attribution, this material comes from a group that calls themselves the Math Vision Project.
 See mathematicsvisionproject.org.
-The authors are listed as Scott Hendrickson, Joleigh Honey, Barbara Kuehl, Travis Lemon & Janet Sutorius.
+The authors are listed as Scott Hendrickson, Joleigh Honey, Barbara Kuehl, Travis Lemon, and Janet Sutorius.

-Last, we provide the disclaimer that the Math Vision Project in do way endorses our use.
+Last, we provide the disclaimer that the Math Vision Project in no way endorses our use.
 All errors on our website are WPI's fault.
-And to be clear, we are making small modifications to make sure the questions can be answers by computer.
-For instance, we have tried our best to put the same material into ASSISTments but errors happen.
-To give an example, we had a copy-paste error the other day reported where we copied the "1/2" symbol but it pasted as "12".
+And to be clear, we are making small modifications to make sure the questions can be answered by computer.
+For instance, we have tried our best to put the same material into ASSISTments, but errors happen.
+To give an example, we had a copy-paste error the other day reported where we copied the "1/2" symbol but it pasted as "12."
 We have corrected the errors when we have been informed about them.
-Also, we have made to modify the content to make it gradeable by computer.
-For instance we would sometime have to specify how many digits to round your answer to.
+Also, we have to modify the content to make it gradeable by computer.
+For instance, we sometimes have to specify how many digits to round your answer to.
 But we have tried to stay as consistent with the author's intent.

 We would like to thank the authors for releasing this free resource.